bootstrap-vue/bootstrap-vue/src/components/form/README.md

 technologies may resort to using the `placeholder` attribute, if present, but note that use of `placeholder` as a replacement for other labelling methods is not advised.

-## Related form control components
+## Related form control and layout components

 See also: